 Telephone: 0303 123 4000

 Due to the urgency to discharge people from hospital it has been agreed that an Immediate Emergency Services Request Form is to be used as an interim measure only by hospital teams, acute and non-acute, to provide brokers with the information they need to discuss with providers.
-The pathway PDF can be found here.

-It is largely good practice advice which covers:
+The guidance for care staff supporting adults with learning disabilities and autistic adults is largely good practice advice which covers:

 - IPC and use of PPE

 - Admission to and care of people in care homes

 Be mindful of the sources of information you come into contact with and the validity of their source.
 Many articles and claims about COVID-19 are being shared widely on social media and less reputable media streams.
 While these may purport to come from reliable sources, it is vital that we follow and share only information from trusted sources such as the NHS and Public Health.

 The impact of incorrect information or false claims about preventions, treatments and symptoms could put you or others at risk.

 Carers Mosaic records with a COVID risk rating (RAG) – a warning has been added on the records of the adult or child they care for so workers can quickly identify those with carers who are potentially higher risk of being unable to support the person should the situation change.